-- (b) a legal practitioner partner or an Australian legal practitioner who is an employee of a multi-disciplinary partnership; or - (c) an Australian legal practitioner who is an officer or employee of, or whose services are used by, a complying community legal centre -
+- (b) legal practitioner partner or Australian legal practitioner who is an employee of multi-disciplinary a partnership; or - an Australian legal practitioner who is an officer or employee of, or whose services are used by, a complying community legal centre -

-- (1) The regulations may make provision for or with respect to the following matters: - (a) the legal services provided by incorporated legal practices or legal practitioner partners or employees of multi-disciplinary partnerships; - (b) other services provided by incorporated legal practices or legal practitioner partners or employees of multi-disciplinary partnerships in circumstances where a conflict of interest relating to the provision of legal services may arise. - (2) A regulation prevails over any inconsistent provision of the legal profession rules.
+- (1) The regulations may make provision for or with respect to the following matters: - (a) the legal services provided by incorporated legal practices or legal practitioner partners or employees of multi-disciplinary partnerships; - (b) other services provided by incorporated legal practices or legal practitioner partners or employees of multipartnerships disciplinary circumstances where a conflict of interest relating to the provision of legal services may arise. - (2) A regulation prevails over any inconsistent provision of the legal profession rules.